 First time at a Pentecostal service

-A practical orientation for visitors: Pentecostal worship, speaking in tongues during prayer, the substantial sermon with congregational response, the altar call and ministry time, the Pentecostal distinctives (baptism in the Holy Spirit, prayer for healing, the spiritual gifts), and the variation across AOG, Foursquare, COG, Pentecostal Holiness, and UPCI.
+A practical orientation for visitors: substantive Pentecostal worship, speaking in tongues during prayer, the substantial sermon with congregational response, the altar call and ministry time, the substantive Pentecostal distinctives (baptism in the Holy Spirit, prayer for healing, the spiritual gifts), and the variation across AOG, Foursquare, COG, Pentecostal Holiness, and UPCI.

 01 What to expect arriving

-A first visit to a Pentecostal Sunday service typically begins before the formal start time: pre-service prayer, worship-team rehearsal, early-arriving members' prayer ministry.
-Arriving 15-20 minutes early lets you settle into the Pentecostal rhythm.
+A first visit to a Pentecostal Sunday service typically begins substantively before the formal start time: pre-service prayer, worship-team rehearsal, early-arriving members' substantive prayer ministry.
+Arriving 15-20 minutes early lets you settle into the substantive Pentecostal rhythm.
 The service runs longer than at most non-Pentecostal Evangelical churches (2 hours typical; 2.5-3 hours not unusual).
-The dress register varies sharply: modest at Pentecostal Holiness and UPCI, business-casual at AOG and Foursquare.
+The dress register varies sharply: substantively modest at Pentecostal Holiness and UPCI, business-casual at AOG and Foursquare.

 Arrive 15-20 minutes before the published service start time.
-Pentecostal congregations typically begin warming up before the formal start: pre-service prayer (often substantial), worship-team rehearsal, early-arriving members' prayer ministry.
+Pentecostal congregations typically begin warming up before the formal start: pre-service prayer (often substantial), worship-team rehearsal, early-arriving members' substantive prayer ministry.
 The principal Sunday service typically runs longer than at most non-Pentecostal Evangelical traditions (2 hours is common; 2.5-3 hours not unusual at full-traditional services or revival services); arriving early helps you settle into the rhythm.
 Most Pentecostal churches have substantial parking; larger Pentecostal congregations may have parking-lot greeters.

-Pentecostal congregations typically have welcome culture.
+Pentecostal congregations typically have substantive welcome culture.
 Greeters at the doors welcome visitors warmly; many congregations have a designated "Welcome Team" or "First Impressions" ministry.
 The welcome is genuine and substantive; visitors are typically welcomed warmly without being pressured.
 Some Pentecostal congregations include a visitor recognition moment during the service (similar to AA Christian congregations).
 Filling out a visitor card is normal but not required.

 Most Pentecostal congregations have no assigned seating; sit anywhere comfortable.
 Some pews near the front may be reserved for the pastoral staff or the worship team; ushers will direct you if any seating is reserved.
 Traditional Pentecostal churches typically have wooden pews; contemporary Pentecostal congregations may have theater-style or stackable seating.
 Middle seating is comfortable for first-time visitors; sitting near the back allows you to observe the worship register before settling into a pattern of participation.

 Pentecostal dress register varies sharply across the tradition.
-Traditional Pentecostal Holiness (Pentecostal Holiness Church, Church of God Cleveland, Apostolic Pentecostal, UPCI) congregations typically have modest dress standards: long skirts or dresses for women, no pants for women in stricter Pentecostal Holiness congregations, no jewelry or minimal jewelry in some, head coverings in some Apostolic Pentecostal.
+Traditional Pentecostal Holiness (Pentecostal Holiness Church, Church of God Cleveland, Apostolic Pentecostal, UPCI) congregations typically have substantive modest dress standards: long skirts or dresses for women, no pants for women in stricter Pentecostal Holiness congregations, no jewelry or minimal jewelry in some, head coverings in some Apostolic Pentecostal.
 AOG, Foursquare, and most contemporary Pentecostal congregations have more relaxed dress: business-casual to casual, women normally wear what they would to a contemporary Protestant service.
 Visitors should err business-casual; UPCI and stricter Pentecostal Holiness congregations specifically welcome visitors regardless of dress but visitors typically feel more comfortable observing the local dress register.

 Pentecostal congregations typically provide a printed bulletin (sometimes called the "program") with the order of service, the day's scripture references, the choir or worship-team selections, the offering, the announcements, and (often) the church's prayer list.
 Many Pentecostal congregations also provide pew Bibles (KJV at more traditional Pentecostal; NIV or NKJV at most AOG and Foursquare); the pastor will typically tell you the page number for the principal sermon text.
 Many Pentecostal members bring their own Bibles, sometimes with substantial personal annotations; this is normal and welcomed.